AutoViML/featurewiz/README.md

   - `0` - limited output.
 Great for running this silently and getting fast results.
   - `1` - verbose.
 Great for knowing how results were and making changes to flags in input.
   - `2` - more charts such as SULOV and output.
 Great for finding out what happens under the hood for SULOV method.
-- `test_data`: If you want to transform test data in the same way you are transforming dataname, you can. test_data could be the name of a datapath+filename or a dataframe. featurewiz will detect whether your input is a filename or a dataframe and load it automatically.
+- `test_data`: This is only applicable to the old syntax if you want to transform both train and test data at the same time in the same way. `test_data` could be the name of a datapath+filename or a dataframe. featurewiz will detect whether your input is a filename or a dataframe and load it automatically.
 Default is empty string.
+- `dask_xgboost_flag`: default False.
+If you want to use dask with your data, then set this to True.
 - `feature_engg`: You can let featurewiz select its best encoders for your data set by setting this flag for adding feature engineering.
 There are three choices.
 You can choose one, two or all three.
     - `interactions`: This will add interaction features to your data such as x1*x2, x2*x3, x1**2, x2**2, etc.